NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

 ``--save-tif-image`` is specified, the image portion corresponding to the RPC model will be saved in the TIF format.

+The produced RPC camera can be restricted to a given ground or pixel region.
+In either case it will be consistent with the image portion that is saved.

 The obtained RPC models and images can be used with ``stereo`` (when the latter is invoked with ``--session-type rpc`` and the correct datum is specified via ``--datum``).
 These can also be passed to the third-party